JoeChun1213/ElectionAuditAnalytics/README.md

 Resources
 -Data Source: election_results.csv (provided by client) -Software: Python 3.6.1, Visual Studio Code, 1.38.1 (Mac)

-## Summary
-The Analysis of the election show that: (Output in election_analysis.txt)

-Total Votes Cast: 369,711

-Candidates:
-Charles Casper Stockham
-Diana DeGette
-Raymon Anthony Doane

-Charles Casper Stockham received 23.0% of the vote with 85,213 total votes Diana DeGette received 73.8% of the vote with 272,892 total votes Raymon Anthony Doane received 3.1% of the vote with 11,606 total votes

-Winner: Diana DeGette
-Winning Vote Count: 272,892
-Winning Percentage: 73.8%

 ## Challenge Overview
 Upon completion, Election commission expanded scope of the project to confirm and output voter turnout by county.